 In addition to pleasure, vibrators are helpful for a wide range of sexual difficulties: anorgasmia, dyspareunia (pain during intercourse), thinning and drying of vaginal tissue, low sexual desire, and pelvic floor dysfunction.

-And while twice as many people use vibrators than drink orange juice every week, “vibrator” is still a punch line, a taboo object even for those who use one.
+And while twice as many people use vibrators as drink orange juice every week, “vibrator” is still a punch line, a taboo object even for those who use one.

-Here are some FAQs about The New York Times’ favorite new sex toy specially asked by women:
+Here are some FAQs about The New York Times’ favorite new sex toy from my patients month after month, especially asked by women:

 ~ Can you get addicted to a vibrator?